google/ChromeBrowserEnterprise/postman/README.md

 [Workspaces](https://learning.postman.com/docs/collaborating-in-postman/using-workspaces/creating-workspaces/) enable you to organize your Postman work.
 To create a new workspace, select **Workspaces** in the header, then select **Create Workspace**.
 Select the **Environment** you created in the previous step from the environment selector at the top right of the workbench.

 ##### Importing Collections
-You can import [Collections](https://learning.postman.com/docs/getting-started/creating-the-first-collection/) from the [Chrome Enterprise GitHub](https://github.com/google/ChromeBrowserEnterprise/tree/main/postman) or the file import into your Workspace.
+You can import [Collections](https://www.postman.com/google-chrome-enterprise-apis/workspace/google-chrome-enterprise-public/overview)  into your Workspace.
 1. You can follow **[these instructions](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-from-github-repositories)** to import from https://github.com/google/ChromeBrowserEnterprise/tree/main/postman
 2. Alternatively, you can import Collections from the file system.
-    1. Browse to the [Chrome Enterprise GitHub](https://github.com/google/ChromeBrowserEnterprise/tree/main/postman) and select the collection that you want to import.
+    1. Browse to the [Chrome Enterprise Postman Workspace](https://www.postman.com/google-chrome-enterprise-apis/workspace/google-chrome-enterprise-public/overview) and select the collection that you want to import.
     2. Click on the **Raw** button
     3. Right-click and save as **.json**.
     4. In Postman, with your **Workspace** chosen, click on **Import ** from the left navigation menu.